A man and woman smile and laugh together in their kitchen as they talk.

 How to compare individual and family health insurance plans

-When buying a health insurance plan, there are a lot of things to consider.
+When buying a health insurance plan for yourself or your family, there are a lot of things to consider.
 We’re here to help you learn the basics about health insurance plans and costs so you can find a plan that works best for you.

 What to consider when comparing health insurance plan costs